-Was this another stag Valentine’s Day for you this year?
+Was this another lonely Valentine’s Day for you this year?

 You may not even care, life goes on you and have more important things to worry about, but a small part of you might wish that you had someone to share the day with.
 You see others enjoying each others company and might think ‘why don’t I have this?’ and ‘why do I even care?’